 Two-days workshop focused on providing an overview of the most commonly used workflow managers in the computational biomolecular field, both in a theoretical and practical way, with hands-on practice sessions and a final “Bring Your Own Workflow” section to work together with experts on the different workflow managers trying to identify the best approach for your particular workflow problem.
 Workflow managers such as Galaxy, Apache Taverna, PyCOMPSs, KNIME or Copernicus will be presented and used in the hands-on sessions.

-Don’t miss the oportunity and join us in Barcelona!
+Don’t miss the opportunity and join us in Barcelona!